I Have Glaucoma Should I Change My Diet?

 Glaucoma and body mass index

 Meanwhile, your weight may also play a part in the health of your vision.
 Body mass index (BMI) is the most commonly used measurement of body fat adjusted for height in adults, and is calculated as weight in kilograms divided by height in meters squared.
 Having a high BMI is a known risk factor for many conditions, including type 2 diabetes, high blood pressure, coronary artery disease and stroke.
+Diabetes especially has been linked to eye health, find out how you can improve and maintain your vision here.

 However, BMI has been linked with increased IOP in several studiesxiv, with one suggesting greater fat mass is associated with higher IOP and greater muscle mass associated with lower IOP in healthy womenxv.
 Despite these results, researchers still aren’t sure exactly why BMI is linked with raised IOP.